You are here

 The Therapeutic Goods Order No.92 - Standard for labels for non-prescription medicines (TGO 92) is a standard made under section 10 of the Act following extensive industry consultation.
 TGO 92 mandates the information that must be included on labels of all listed, over-the-counter and registered complementary medicines.
 Compliance with TGO 92 contributes to the quality use of medicines by Australian consumers and healthcare professionals.

 TGO 92 was implemented in September 2016 with a four-year transition period.
 All medicines released for supply from 1 September 2020 must be labelled in accordance with TGO 92.
-However, in recognition of the additional challenges that COVID-19 has caused for some pharmaceutical companies, the TGA will provide eligible industry members across all relevant medicine sectors the opportunity to request an exemption to comply with TGO 92 by submitting a section 14 consent not to comply application.
+However, in recognition of the additional challenges that COVID-19 has caused for some pharmaceutical companies, the TGA provided eligible industry members across all relevant medicine sectors the opportunity to request an exemption to comply with TGO 92 by submitting a section 14 consent not to comply application.
+The closing date for lodging these applications was 6 March 2021.

 Note: the section 14 consent not to comply process described on this page is separate from the consent to supply therapeutic goods that do not comply with subsection 9(2) of TGO 92.